 - On foot:Places like the Peak District, the Fens and the forests of Arden and Sherwood are best explored on foot.
 Walking Routes has a comprehensive list of trails across England, including tips on where to go in the Midlands.

 - The gentle, rolling hills of the Lincolnshire Wolds have been designated as an Area of Outstanding Natural Beauty and cover enough ground that a day on the walking trails, watching wildlife or taking photos can often be spent without so much as seeing another soul.
+It’s one of the best places to go in the Midlands, if you ask us.

 - Discover the well-preserved town centres and narrow cobbled streets of some of the Midland’s most delightful market towns.
 The ruins of , in a charming village of the same name, are the largest in Britain, while the medieval High Street of Henley-in-Arden is a quintessentially English sight.